Kintyre/ksconf/docs/source/cmd_combine.rst

     1. The ``10-upstream`` layer appears to be the version of the default folder that shipped with the Cisco app.
-    2. The ``20-my-org`` layer is small and only contains tweaks to a few savedsearch entires.
+    2. The ``20-my-org`` layer is small and only contains tweaks to a few saved search entires.
     3. The ``50-splunk-admin`` layer represents local settings changes to specify index configurations, and to augment the macros and transformations that ship with the default app.
     4. And finally, ``70-firewall-admins`` contains some additional view (2 new, and 1 existing).